-The Board has established four committees to prepare matters ahead of the Board's decisions.
+The Board has established four committees, which are eitherpreparatory or decision making committees or a mixture thereof.
 The Risk and Capital Committee prepares matters concerning SBAB's treasury operations, matters related to risk and capital and the use of new financial instruments.
 The Committee also prepares issues for resolution by the Board of Directors concerning objectives, strategies and control documents within the areas of risk and capital.
 The Committee approves changes in the forward-looking assumptions in the financial reporting used to estimate credit losses.
 The Committee consists of at least three members (currently four) appointed by the Board.
-The Risk and Capital Committee is the statutory Risk Committee of the SBAB Group.
-The Risk and Capital Committee held twelve meetings during the year.
+The Risk and Capital Committee is the statutory Risk Committee of the SBAB.
+The Risk and Capital Committee held eleven meetings during the year.